Reviews You Can Rely On

 Unless you want your dinner cajun style or are prepared to stir fast and continuously, think twice about using an integrated canister stove for tricky cooking.
 This type of stove is mostly made for boiling water quickly, not cooking rice slowly.

 Liquid fuel stoves often require experience and skill to achieve a good simmer.
 While you can learn how to finesse the heat down with a liquid fuel stove, it is a steep learning curve and isn't recommended by the manufacturer.
 Besides, who wants to practice using their backpacking stove when not actually backpacking?
-This is another reason why we think that most backpackers will prefer small canister stoves over liquid fuel models.
+This is another reason why we think most backpackers prefer small canister stoves over liquid fuel models.

 backpacking stove - can you believe we made this delicious pot-pie with a backpacking...